-134. To exercise the powers and duties of the OD-PPT Council under the Hedgerow Regulations 1997.
-135. To exercise the powers and duties of the OD-LD Council in connection with Common Land and Town/Village Greens.
-OD-PPT 136.
-To determine any matters under the Reservoirs Act 1975.
-137. To exercise the Council's powers and duties OD-PPT under Part III of the Wildlife and Countryside Act 1981 (Public Rights of Way).
-OD-PPT 138.
+134. To exercise the powers and duties of the D- PPT Council under the Hedgerow Regulations 1997.
+135. To exercise the powers and duties of the D-LD Council in connection with Common Land and Town/Village Greens.
+136. To determine any matters under the Reservoirs D-PPT Act 1975.
+137. To exercise the Council's powers and duties D- PPT under Part III of the Wildlife and Countryside Act 1981 (Public Rights of Way).
+D-PPT 138.
 To exercise the powers and duties of the Council under Part 8 of the Anti-Social Behaviour Act 2003 in relation to high hedges.
-OD-PPT 139 To exercise all the Council's powers and functions under Part IIA of the Environmental Protection Act 1990, and to appoint authorised officers under Section 108 of the Environment Act 1995 to enter premises and to exercise the powers contained in Part IIA of the Environmental Protection Act 1990 relating to contaminated land.
-(Matters relating to Licensing, Environmental Health and Trading Standards) OD-LD 140.
+139 To exercise all the Council's powers and D-PPT functions under Part IIA of the Environmental Protection Act 1990, and to appoint authorised officers under Section 108 of the Environment Act 1995 to enter premises and to exercise the powers contained in Part IIA of the Environmental Protection Act 1990 relating to contaminated land.
+(Matters relating to Licensing, Environmental Health and Trading Standards) D-LD 140.
 Be authorised to determine applications for licences, registrations consents and permits under all relevant Acts and Regulations.
-141. To exercise the powers, duties and functions of D of PH the Council in connection with the Local Government (Miscellaneous Provisions) Act 1982 and associated Council bye-law in relation to the practice of Tattooing, Body Piercing.
-Acupuncture, semi-permanent make-up and or Electrolysis 142.
-To serve notice and discharge duties under the D of PH /All
+141. To exercise the powers, duties and functions of D of PH the Council in connection with the Local Government (Miscellaneous Provisions) Act 1982 and associated Council bye-law in relation to the practice of Tattooing, Body Piercing, Acupuncture, semi-permanent make-up and or Electrolysis D of PH /All 142.
+To serve notice and discharge duties under the Animal Health Act 1981 - articles 13 and 14 of the Environmental Rabies (Import of Dogs, Cats and Other Health Officers